saadu35/Data-Cleaning-in-SQL/README.md

 ### Recommendation
-Based on the data cleaning, we recommend the following:
+Based on the data cleaning, I recommend the following:

 1. Automate Data Cleaning Processes: Implement automation tools or scripts to streamline repetitive data cleaning tasks.
 Automation reduces manual errors, ensures consistency, and allows for efficient processing of large datasets.
-Tools like Python with pandas or Apache Spark can be beneficial for automating data cleaning procedures.
+Tools like Python with pandas or Apache Spark can be beneficial for automating data-cleaning procedures.

 2. Implement Robust Data Validation: Introduce thorough data validation checks to verify the accuracy of the cleaning processes.
 Validate the cleaned dataset against external sources or known benchmarks to ensure that data quality is maintained throughout the cleaning pipeline.